Bilal-Nadeem/Telegram-Moderation-Bot/README.md

 # Telegram Moderation Bot

-This is a Python-based Telegram bot that helps manage a Telegram group by setting daily message limits, locking/unlocking the group or individual users, and managing a whitelist for allowed URLs.
+This is a Python-based Telegram Moderation bot that helps manage a Telegram group by setting daily message limits, locking/unlocking the group or individual users, and managing a whitelist for allowed URLs.

 ## Features